dproctor/personal-website/books.md

 - A Computer Scientist's Guide to Cell Biology (William W. Cohen)
 - Discourse on Inequality (Jean-Jacques Rousseau)
 - Varieties of religious experience (William James)
+- Amusing Ourselves to Death (Neil Postman) Recommended by Ezra Klein on 2022-06-14 Ask Me Anything.
+- Damnation Spring (Ash Davidson)
+  - Recommended by Caitlin.
+- The Comfort Crisis: Embrace Discomfort To Reclaim Your Wild, Happy, Healthy Self (Michael Easter)
+- All Quiet on the Western Front (Erich Maria Remarque)

 {% for post in site.posts %}
 <li>